ktekinay/Kaju/README.md

 Add a translation for each, then submit a pull request as outlined above.

 ## Release Notes

+2.2 (____)

+* Admin app icon, designed by Julia Truchsess.
+* Adjust Admin app tab order and made sure the Versions Listbox was selected when opened.

 2.1 (July 3, 2020)